PixCell: A generative foundation model for digital histopathology images: Abstract

 \section{Abstract}

 The digitization of histology slides has revolutionized pathology, providing massive datasets for cancer diagnosis and research.
-Contrastive self-supervised and vision-language models have been shown to effectively mine large pathology datasets to learn discriminative representations.
-On the other hand, generative models, capable of synthesizing realistic and diverse images, present a compelling solution to address unique problems in pathology that involve synthesizing images; overcoming annotated data scarcity, enabling privacy-preserving data sharing, and performing inherently generative tasks, such as virtual staining.
-We introduce \textbf{PixCell}, the first diffusion-based generative foundation model for histopathology.
-We train PixCell on PanCan-30M, a vast, diverse dataset derived from 69,184 H\&E-stained whole slide images covering various cancer types.
-We employ a progressive training strategy and a self-supervision-based conditioning that allows us to scale up training without any annotated data.
-PixCell generates diverse and high-quality images across multiple cancer types, which we find can be used in place of real data to train a self-supervised discriminative model.
-Synthetic images shared between institutions are subject to fewer regulatory barriers than would be the case with real clinical images.
-Furthermore, we showcase the ability to precisely control image generation using a small set of annotated images, which can be used for both data augmentation and educational purposes.
-Testing on a cell segmentation task, a mask-guided PixCell enables targeted data augmentation, improving downstream performance.
-Finally, we demonstrate PixCell's ability to use H\&E structural staining to infer results from molecular marker studies; we use this capability to infer IHC staining from H\&E images.
-Our trained models are publicly released to accelerate research in computational pathology. \blfootnote{Correspondence at \{srikary, agraikos, samaras\}@cs.stonybrook.edu}
+Self-supervised and vision-language models have been shown to effectively mine large pathology datasets to learn discriminative representations.
+On the other hand, there are unique problems in pathology, such as annotated data scarcity, privacy regulations in data sharing, and inherently generative tasks like virtual staining.
+Generative models, capable of synthesizing realistic and diverse images, present a compelling solution to address these problems through image synthesis.
+We introduce \textbf{PixCell, the first generative foundation model for histopathology images}.
+PixCell is a diffusion model trained on PanCan-30M, a large, diverse dataset derived from 69,184 H\&E-stained whole slide images of various cancer types.
+We employ a progressive training strategy and a self-supervision-based conditioning that allows us to scale up training without any human-annotated data.
+PixCell generates diverse and high-quality H\&E-stained images of multiple cancer types, conditioned on embeddings extracted from real slides.
+By conditioning on real slides, the synthetic images capture the properties of the real data and can be used as data augmentation for small-scale datasets to boost classification performance.
+We prove the foundational versatility of PixCell by applying it to two generative downstream tasks: \textit{privacy-preserving synthetic data generation} and \textit{virtual IHC staining}.
+PixCell's high-fidelity conditional generation enables institutions to use their private data to synthesize highly realistic, site-specific surrogate images that can be shared in place of raw patient data.
+Other sites can then use these synthetic images to augment their local datasets with examples that would otherwise be unavailable, including rare disease presentations and cohorts with distinct specimen preparation or staining protocols.
+Furthermore, using datasets of roughly paired H\&E–IHC tiles, we learn to translate PixCell's conditioning from H\&E to multiple IHC stains, allowing the generation of IHC images from H\&E inputs.
+The virtually-stained images achieve state-of-the-art perceptual scores and strong agreement with both automated scoring and expert pathologists.
+Our trained models are publicly released to accelerate research in computational pathology.